For daily wit & wisdom, sign up for the Almanac newsletter.

-Others believed the time to check out the wind was at sunrise on New Year’s Day, but if you had any fun the night before, it will be hard to wake up at dawn.
+Others believed the time to check out the wind was at sunrise on New Year’s Day, but it would be hard to wake up at dawn if you had any fun the night before!

 (If you forgot to check the wind, don’t worry.)

 First 12 Days of January

-You may have also heard: If there is thunder in January, it will snow 7 days later.
+You may have also heard: If there is thunder in January, it will snow seven days later.
 And fog in January brings a wet spring.

-My favorite is the onion story: Get twelve onions.
-Between 11:00pm and midnight on New Year’s Eve, cut off the tops and scoop out a depression in the centers.
+My favorite is the onion method for predicting the weather for the year: Get twelve onions.
+From 11:00 pm to midnight on New Year’s Eve, remove the tops and create a hollow in the middle.

 Get out your compass and line the onions in an east-west orientation.
 Place an equal amount of salt in each depression.
 (Then, explain to your fellow partiers why you smell like an onion!)

 Don’t look at the vegetables until the next morning.
 The salt has dissolved to varying degrees in each onion.
 The more water in each onion, the wetter the corresponding month will be in the coming year.
 After this, carefully add potatoes and other root veggies, rub with olive oil and spices, and bake.

-Whether the onions are right or wrong, you’ll have a nice New Year’s Day feast of roasted veggies.
+Whether the onions are right or wrong, you’ll have a lovely New Year’s Day feast of roasted veggies.

 Oddly enough, the majority of weather superstitions cited here do have a scientific basis in fact.
-But that doesn’t mean that their accuracy rates are much to boast about.
-Then again, had they not worked to some degree at some point, they might not have been repeated and remembered for all these years!
+But that doesn’t mean their accuracy rates are much to boast about… However, if they didn’t work at all, people wouldn’t have repeated and remembered them for so long.